 III.
 Submission of Comments

-DOE invites all interested parties to submit in writing by the date specified previously in the DATES section of this document, comments and information on matters addressed in this document and on other matters relevant to DOE's consideration of amended energy conservations standards and water use standards for dishwashers.
+DOE invites all interested parties to submit in writing by the date specified previously in the DATES section of this document, comments and information on matters addressed in this document and on other matters relevant to DOE's consideration of amended energy conservations standards for PTACs and PTHPs.
 After the close of the comment period, DOE will review the public comments received and may begin collecting data and conducting the analyses discussed in this document.

 However, your contact information will be publicly viewable if you include it in the comment or in any documents attached to your comment.
 Any information that you do not want to be publicly viewable should not be included in your comment, nor in any document attached to your comment.
 Persons viewing comments will see only first and last names, organization names, correspondence containing comments, and any documents submitted with the comments.

 Do not submit to http://www.regulations.gov information for which disclosure is restricted by statute, such as trade secrets and commercial or financial information (hereinafter referred to as Confidential Business Information (“CBI”)).
 Comments submitted through http://www.regulations.gov cannot be claimed as CBI.
 Comments received through the website will waive any CBI claims for the information submitted.
 For information on submitting CBI, see the Confidential Business Information section.

 DOE processes submissions made through http://www.regulations.gov before posting.
 Normally, comments will be posted within a few days of being submitted.
 However, if large volumes of comments are being processed simultaneously, your comment may not be viewable for up to several weeks.
 Please keep the comment tracking number that http://www.regulations.gov provides after you have successfully uploaded your comment.